The Honor System

 Alleged violations of the Honor Code or Code of Conduct which are not admitted by the student will be heard by an honor board, a body composed of students, faculty, and staff members.

-A student who admits to a violation of the Honor Code or Code of Conduct may elect to have the violation adjudicated by the reporting faculty member(s), a Student Affairs administrator, a disciplinary panel, or by an honor board.
+A student who admits to a violation of the Honor Code or Code of Conduct may elect to have the violation adjudicated by the reporting faculty member(s), a Student Affairs administrator, a disciplinary panel, or an honor board.

 - Honor System Flow Chart